-It was almost 9 in the evening when an explosion was heard and rockets were sent into the night.
-The explosion was so noisy that people started to panic.
-173 people were killed and most of them died of asphyxiation.
+It was almost 9 in the evening when air-raid sirens started to go off, and a loud whirring sound that sounded like a bomb was heard.
+It was in fact an imitative anti-aircraft rocket being fired.
+The noise was so noisy that people started to panic.
+In their frenzy, people began slipping on the wet steps, which caused more people to fall on top of them.
+One hundred seventy-three people were killed, and most of them died of asphyxiation.
 There were 27 men, 84 women, and 62 children that died that night.

 He had not been back in the office very long before he started hearing children sobbing.
-At first he shrugged it off and carried on working, but the crying grew louder and louder.
-After that he heard female voices and screams, as well as noises which he could not identify.
+At first, he shrugged it off and carried on working, but the crying grew louder and louder.
+After that, he heard female voices and screams and noises he could not identify.
 He described the sound as similar to people who are panicking.
-The sounds lasted for 10-15 minutes and he was so frightened that he ran out of the office and rushed to the top of the booking hallway to get away from it.
+The sounds lasted for 10-15 minutes, and he was so frightened that he ran out of the office and rushed to the top of the booking hallway to get away from it.

 The same sounds have been heard by staff at night on many occasions.

 If you don’t pass through Bethnal Green on your commute, it’s worth a visit.
 Unveiled in 2017, was a sculpture called ‘Stairway to Heaven‘, which is a magnificent wooden staircase engraved with the names of the 173 victims of the terrible tragedy that fateful night in 1943.

 Cambridge Heath Rd, Bethnal Green, London E2 0ET